Whangārei residents in low-lying areas close to rivers asked to self-evacuate

 Kiwi Ave and Otuhi Rd have now been closed due to fallen trees and Shoemaker Rd is closed due to flooding.

-In Kaipara, Cassidy Rd, Marlborough Rd and Neems Rd are closed due to flooding.
+In Kaipara, Cassidy Rd and Marlborough Rd are currently closed due to fallen trees.
+Flooding has also been reported on Montgomery Ave in Dargaville.

+It was a huge night for firefighters across Northland with 72 call-outs in the 12 hours between 5pm Sunday and 5am Monday.

+Those are only the call-outs listed in Fire and Emergency’s online notification system so the actual number of incidents responded to is likely to be significantly higher.

 Northlanders brave the conditions